We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Regardless of your age, it’s best to start with the beginner program and work your way up.

-It’s also important not to work out too strenuously, because there’s an increased risk of injury as you age.
-You may likewise need to extend recovery times to 2 days between workouts instead of 1 day, because your body takes more time to recuperate (3).
+It’s also important not to work out too strenuously, as there’s an increased risk of injury as you age.
+You may likewise need to

 While exercise presents some obstacles for those over 40, maintaining a proper resistance training program can provide endless benefits and keep you consistently in shape.